AcusioCEO/Simulate-Market/README.md

 ## Monte Carlo simulation.

 With the starting equity, increase the equity value weekly by a random sampled from the SP500 weekly return distribution and simulate 3582 weeks of stock market return.
 Use Java’s Random class’s nextInt(max) method to get a random weekly return from the posted weekly return data.
-One could sample a random value from an ArrayList of Double values name “data” with the following code snippet

 #### Here is a Side-By-Side of two trial runs: